If you stop to think about it, how often are people searching for the exact thing you target in your Google PPC campaign?

-Google has an answer to that: Dynamic Search Ads.
+Google has an answer to that: Google Dynamic Search Ads.

-They’re like a good back scratch.
-Gets to all those hard-to-reach places that your search campaign just can’t find.
+Google Dynamic Search Ads are like a good back scratch.
+They get to all those hard-to-reach places that your search campaign just can’t seem to find.

 But there are a few questions we need to answer before we make you an authority on Dynamic Search Ads.